LeoBelt/resume/README.md

 - **Popeyes - Vista, CA**
 - *Cashier/Packer (July 2017 - Present)*
 - Dealing with unhappy customers on a daily basis, and constantly packing chicken at the speed of light.
-This requires me to adapt to high-pressure situations and develop excellent communication skills in order to difuse stressful situations.
+This requires me to adapt to high-pressure situations and develop excellent communication skills in order to diffuse stressful situations.

 ### Skills